mattweale/azure-orbital-aqua-infrastructure/README.md

 ![image](images/backend_block.png)
 <br>

+* Users must be registered with the NASA Direct Readout Labratory (DRL) in order to download the RT-STPS and IPOPP Software.
+These same credentials are also used by IPOPP to retrieve ancillaries from the DRL’s real-time and archived ancillary repositories during ingestion.
+You can register [here](https://directreadout.sci.gsfc.nasa.gov/) . <br>

 * This deployment assumes that you have downloaded the required software from the NASA DRL and stored in a separate Storage Account with a Container for RT-STPS and IPOPP as below:<br>

   `https://[storageaccountname].blob.core.windows.net/rt-stps`<br>